What Vaccinations Or Boosters Does My Puppy Need At 5-6 Months?

 2.2 Leptospirosis

 Leptospirosis is a bacterial infection that can affect both animals and humans.
-It is transmitted through contact with infected urine, water, or soil.
+It is transmitted through contact with infected urine, , or soil.
 This disease can cause severe kidney and liver damage and can be potentially fatal.
-Vaccinating your puppy against leptospirosis is , especially if they will be exposed to areas with a high risk of contamination, such as rural or wooded areas, or if you frequently go hiking or camping with your dog.
+Vaccinating your puppy against leptospirosis is recommended, especially if they will be exposed to areas with a high risk of contamination, such as rural or wooded areas, or if you frequently go hiking or camping with your dog.

 2.3 Canine Influenza